atlonglastkibet/atlonglastkibet/README.md

 ### Hello World!🌎 I’m David Kibet
 - I'm passionate about Data Science and Research in Human Health
 - I have a background in Microbiology.
-I'm currently enrolled in Datascience at Zindua School
+I'm currently enrolled in Data Science at Zindua School
 - Currently building 'SISI NI DATA' — a data company based in NBO
-- Open to collabs in Research, Data Analysis and Machine Learning
+- Open to collabs in Research, Data Analysis, Data Visualization, Machine Learning and Deep Learning
 - Email me: atlonglastkibet@gmail.com
 - I use arch btw